kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Commits

 Write commit subjects/titles in the imperative mood.
-Try to be as specific and detailed as you can, while keeping the subject under 50 characters so that isn't truncated when displayed.
-If it's a complicated or unclear change and more detail would help future readers understand the commit, please consider adding a detailed description of what you changed and why.
+Try to be as specific and detailed as you can, yet keep the subject under 50 characters so that isn't truncated when displayed.
+If it's a complicated or unclear change and more detail would help future readers understand the commit, add a detailed description of what you changed and why.

 Here's a great template of a good commit message [originally written by Tim Pope](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html):